AuburnSounds/Dplug/CONTRIBUTING.md

 Breaking changes are allowed for now.
 When renaming, introduce a `deprecated("Use this symbol instead: foo") alias bar = foo;` line.

+# Design rules

+- Dplug's window backend should have the same functionnality.

+- Dplug's plugin clients should have the same functionnality.

+- Dplug should work the latest D compilers and the largest possible extent of past compilers that fits the need of plug-in development

+- In Dplug all plug-in parameters are considered automatable.
+This could change in the future but this is the current state right now.